amit6667/https-prod.liveshare.vsengsaas.visualstudio.com-join-23594ADBD9D3266A4E41C9DEF27AAE27805A/Notes/Day02.md

 11. I changed the duration property, and reran my program
 12. I did another autowiring
 13. Then I tested the scope.

+# Open Discussion: Benefits of Interfaces

+Timestamp: 12:20

+## Raw

+- Multi Inheritance
+- Abstraction
+- Avoid Boilerplate Code
+- Loosely Coupled
+- Incomplete methods
+- no need to repeat code
+- one layer changes did not affect another layer

+## Contract

+- Agreement
+- You always have to follow it

+# Use

+- Interface are most commonly used as contracts that should not be violated

+# Demo

+1. Created a Lockdown interface
+2. I made Lockdown1 class implement interface
+3. And I autowired the interface